Introduction

 Consequently, women were ordained as bishops in various denominations after the war, although some were still conservative such as catholic.
 Culturally, women managed to lobby the government to institute stricter laws that would cater for their rights.
 It was a criminal offence to engage a woman in sex without her consent after the Second World War in the US and UK.
 Criminals charged with forcible rape received severe punishments, a move that was aimed at discouraging the vice.

-Challenges of Feminism after the Second World
+Challenges of Feminism After the Second World

 Although women have managed to do away with problems affecting them, there are still some issues to deal with.
 The first one is related to labor market, which favors men in many ways.
 The government should come up with policies that aim at empowering women economically.
 Since the Civil War, women are still incorporated in the financial system as underdogs.
 Wealth lies in the hands of men implying that women are likened to the proletariat who produces goods that he or she does not consume.

 In most families, male partners are known to control political and economic affairs, which are more important in an individual’s life.
-At work places, women are forced to work and produce goods and services just like men.
+At workplaces, women are forced to work and produce goods and services just like men.
 Women are further required to take care of homes.
 This is unfair because both partners must share domestic roles in case they both work.
 The government should therefore look for ways to eliminate this problem because it affects the productivity of women in society.

 It is factual that the US has more male senators and governors.
 This is because the government does not have a clear policy that empowers women politically.
 In this case, women should be funded by the state during campaigns in order to realize gender balance.
 Scholars concede that women should be empowered through management.
 In this case, bosses should aim at assisting women employees to realize their goals.

 The government should ensure that each organization conforms to the provision of the constitution, which states that each person should be allowed to exercise his or her democratic right without interference from anybody.
 Empowerment of women is inevitable in case millennium development goals are to be realized in the country.
-Poverty cannot be eradicated in case women are left behind in development9.
+Poverty cannot be eradicated in case women are left behind in development.

 Conclusion

 It can be concluded that women have never enjoyed their rights in political history.
-Their rights and freedoms are usually hampered by factors such as religion, male patriarchy, social structure and culture.
+Their rights and freedoms are usually hampered by factors such as religion, male patriarchy, social structure, and culture.
 After the Second World War, the society witnessed the potentials of women.
 At this time, various feminine groups emerged, with each advocating for diverse rights.

-The modern day activism is realistic in that it focuses on achieving equality but not domination.
-The feminist groups have achieved many objectives and goals such as abolition of sexist language, revising the social structure and participating in political processes.
+The modern-day activism is realistic in that it focuses on achieving equality but not domination.
+The feminist groups have achieved many objectives and goals such as abolition of sexist language, revising the social structure, and participating in political processes.

 List of References